 List 3: Category Copy

 The third list is based on the nature of the content I am promoting.
 I list all of the keywords and phrases related to the category itself, specifically focusing on words that didn’t come up in the first 2 lists.

 This step is important in order to round out a complete buffet of words from which to cherry-pick.

-As I start pulling together a list of contenders to pit against each other, I let two guidelines serve as quality control for options worthy of entering the ring.
+As I start pulling together a list of contenders to pit against each other, I let two guardrails serve as quality control for options worthy of entering the ring.

 First, I check to make sure the tagline is short.
 Concise copy is actually the most difficult to nail.
 Give me three paragraphs and I’d fill them in an hour (okay, to be honest, maybe an afternoon) but sometimes I wrestle over a tagline for days or weeks because I know I need to get it right with as few words as possible.

 As Blaise Pascal famously said, “If I had more time, I would have written a shorter letter.”